nextflow-io/website/content/blog/2020/learning-nextflow-in-2020.md

 1. Integrating Nextflow in your analysis workflows helps you implement **reproducible** pipelines.
 Nextflow pipelines follow FDA repeatability and reproducibility guidelines with version-control and containers to manage all software dependencies.
 2. Avoid vendor lock-in by ensuring portability.
 Nextflow is **portable**; the same pipeline written on a laptop can quickly scale to run HPC cluster, Amazon and Google cloud services, and Kubernetes.
 The code stays constant across varying infrastructures allowing collaboration and avoiding lock-in.
-3. Nextflow is **scalable**.
-Allows for parallelization of tasks using the dataflow paradigm without having to hard-code the pipeline to a specific platform architecture.
+3. It is **scalable** allowing the parallelization of tasks using the dataflow paradigm without having to hard-code the pipeline to a specific platform architecture.
-4. Nextflow is **flexible** and supports scientific workflow requirements like caching processes to prevent re-computation, and workflow reports to better understand the workflows’ executions.
+4. It is **flexible** and supports scientific workflow requirements like caching processes to prevent re-computation, and workflow reports to better understand the workflows’ executions.
-5. Nextflow is **growing fast** and has **long-term support**.
+5. It is **growing fast** and has **long-term support**.
 Developed since 2013 by the same team, the Nextflow ecosystem is expanding rapidly.
-6. Nextflow is **open source** and licensed under Apache 2.0.
+6. It is **open source** and licensed under Apache 2.0.
 You are free to use it, modify it and distribute it.

 ### 2. Introduction to Nextflow from the HPC on AWS Conference 2020